hashicorp/terraform-provider-azurerm/website/docs/d/private_dns_resolver_dns_forwarding_ruleset.html.markdown

 * `id` - The ID of the Private DNS Resolver Dns Forwarding Ruleset.

-* `private_dns_resolver_outbound_endpoint_ids` - List of IDs of the Private DNS Resolver Outbound Endpoint that is linked to the Private DNS Resolver Dns Forwarding Ruleset.
+* `private_dns_resolver_outbound_endpoint_ids` - The IDs list of the Private DNS Resolver Outbound Endpoints that are linked to the Private DNS Resolver Dns Forwarding Ruleset.

-* `location` - Azure Region where the Private DNS Resolver Dns Forwarding Ruleset exists.
+* `location` - The Azure Region where the Private DNS Resolver Dns Forwarding Ruleset exists.

-* `tags` - Mapping of tags assigned to the Private DNS Resolver Dns Forwarding Ruleset.
+* `tags` - The tags assigned to the Private DNS Resolver Dns Forwarding Ruleset.

 ## Timeouts